 - i.
-Access to reliable power and energy supply - ii.
-Raising technology level and Productivity and Product Development through increased Investment and efforts in Research and Development. - iii.
-Assistance in aggressive marketing in the global arena - iv.
-Improved Infrastructural facilities and Appropriate Institutional Development - v.
-Cluster development and economic zoning and at the same time initiatives for geographical diversification of manufacturing - vi.
-Appropriate package of Fiscal incentives and monetary incentives for manufacturing sector development - viii.
-Skill Development training facilities - ix.
-Healthy Labour Management Relations - x.
-Trade Facilitation Measures and reduction of trade transaction costs - xi.
-Diversification of industrial structure for domestic and for export markets - xii.
-Exploring Market potentials in different countries and Export restructuring in a globalised economy for strategic use of cross national production networks - xiii.
-Economic Cooperation with regional powers and multinationals for domestic manufacturing capacity building - xiv.
+Access to reliable power and energy supply, - Raising technology level and Productivity and Product Development through increased Investment and efforts in Research and Development - iii.
+Assistance in aggressive marketing in the global arena; - iv.
+Improved Infrastructural facilities and Appropriate Institutional Development; - v.
+Cluster development and economic zoning and at the same time initiatives for geographical diversification of manufacturing; - vi.
+Appropriate package of fiscal and monetary incentives for manufacturing sector development; - viii.
+Skill Development training facilities; - ix.
+Healthy Labour Management Relations; - x.
+Trade Facilitation Measures and reduction of trade transaction costs; - xi.
+Diversification of industrial structure for domestic and for export markets; - xii.
+Exploring market potentials in different; - xiii.
+Economic Cooperation with regional powers and multinationals for domestic manufacturing capacity building; and - xiv.
 Trade related diagnostic study and formulation of Policy matrix and its effective execution for manufacturing development at subsectoral level.

-XI.
+IX.
 Conclusion

-Manufacturing sector has a critical role in the economic transformation of Bangladesh, for making break-through into backwardness of the economy by enhancing economy wide productivity and diversifying the economic activities and increasing scale economies.
+Manufacturing sector has a critical role in the economic transformation of Bangladesh for making break-through into backwardness of the economy by enhancing economy wide productivity and diversifying the economic activities and increasing scale economies.
+The share of manufacturing in the growth process has increased from 15% in the early eighties to 22.5% in 2006-10.
 Achieving the macroeconomic performance target of 8% growth target by 2015 and 10% growth by 2021 for achievement of Vision 2021 requires enhancement of contribution of manufacturing to GDP to 30% over the next decade.

-In course of strategic structural transformation in the economy, agriculture's share is projected to decline from 22% in 2009 to 16% at the end of Sixth Five Year Plan and 15% by the end of Seventh five year Plan and share of manufacturing will grow from 18.5% in 2010 to 22% in 2015 and 30% in 2021.
-Past experiences of Bangladesh indicate that while share of agriculture is on sharp decline from 44% in 1972-80, to 20% in 2006-10, share of manufacturing has increased from 10% in 70s only to 17% 2006-10.
-Thus five year plan target of manufacturing share of 21% is challenging though not unachievable if power and other infrastructure obstacles are removed and political stability is ensured.
-Sixth Five year plan has recognized importance of manufacturing as a vehicle for enhancement of productivity and employment expansion and projected that the manufacturing sector will outface both the agricultural and service sectors and follow a smooth upward trajectory.
+In course of strategic structural transformation in the economy, share of manufacturing is projected to grow from 18.5% in 2010 to 22% in 2015 and 30% in 2021 as against the past experiences of manufacturing share from 10% in 70s to 17% 2006-10.
+Thus five year plan target of manufacturing share of 21% is though challenging, not unachievable.
 In order to achieve the planned target, the manufacturing sector needs to be set to perform consistently and follow an upward trend from annual growth of 6.5% in FY 2010 to 11.5% in FY 2015 with average annual growth of 10% during the plan period.
-Calculation shows that elasticity of manufacturing to GDP growth is around 0.78 which means that 10% manufacturing growth is a must for achieving economic growth of 7.5% p.a. during the plan period.
-Sixth Five Year Plan has targeted alleviating poverty to 26 per cent from the present 31.5 per cent, and upgrading the manufacturing employment to 25 per cent of the population from the current 17 per cent by June 2015, which is not backed by past records and challenging though not unachievable.
-Export elasticity of manufacturing is around 0.55 implying that for achieving targeted average manufacturing growth of 10.0 % export must grow by 18.0% p.a. on average during 2011-15, which is achievable though challenging.
+Calculation shows that elasticity of manufacturing to GDP growth is around 0.78 which means that 10% manufacturing growth is a must for achieving economic growth of 7.5% p.a. during the period of Sixth Five Year Plan.
+Projected manufacturing employment to 25 per cent of the population by 2015 from the current 17 per cent, is a bit challenging.
+Export elasticity of manufacturing is around 0.55 implying that for achieving targeted average manufacturing growth of 10.0 % export must grow by 18.0% p.a. on average during 2011-15, which is also challenging though not unachievable.

-Size wise share of large scale manufacturing is 12.3% and while share of small ones is only 5% of GDP.
+Size wise, share of large scale manufacturing is 12.3% and while share of small ones is only 5% of GDP.
 Manufacturing growth has been 7.8% p.a. during 2001-2010.
 Growth remains steady at nearly 8% in both the sizes.
-However, contribution of large size is around 70% and small ones is 30%.
-It is notable that 93.3% manufacturing enterprises belong to micro and small enterprises providing 47% manufacturing employment while 6.7% manufacturing establishments belong to medium and large size enterprises providing 47% manufacturing employment.
-Thus size wise, Bangladesh manufacturing is characterized by dualistic pattern.
-However, concentration of fixed assets remains in the large size enterprises.
+However, contribution of large size is around 70% though 93.3% manufacturing enterprises belong to micro and small enterprises providing 47% manufacturing employment.
+Thus size wise, Bangladesh manufacturing is characterized by dualistic pattern though concentration of fixed assets remains in the large size enterprises.